Current Clinical Trials

 As the understanding of Dravet syndrome and SCN1A mutations has progressed, new therapies are being developed to target the underlying mechanisms.
 There are currently two compounds in clinical trials investigating disease-modifying approaches in Dravet syndrome.

-The EXPEDITION study is evaluating ETX‑101, a one‑time AAV9 based gene therapy, designed for children with SCN1A‑confirmed Dravet syndrome.
+The ENDEAVOR Part 2 study is evaluating ETX‑101, a one‑time AAV9 based gene therapy, designed for children with SCN1A‑confirmed Dravet syndrome.
+This double‑blind, sham‑controlled trial will assess efficacy for reducing monthly motor seizures and improving cognition/behaviour after 52 weeks.

 Investigational compound: ETX‑101